zyegfryed/cv/README.md

 extension.

-For example, let's assume you've defined a ``mytheme.cls`` - you can start by copy/pasting the friggeri-cv.cls and modify what you need.
+For example, let's assume you've defined a ``mytheme.cls`` - you can start by copy/pasting the friggeri.cls and modify what you need.
 Then, to use our theme we'll invoke the compilation command like so::

     CV_THEME=my_theme make